-- 4.4.16 A dissertation or thesis passed subject to substantial corrections and revisions as indicated in the examination reports must be submitted for degree award within six months from the date of examination.
-The internal examiner shall verify the corrections. - 4.4.17 A dissertation or thesis not accepted as it is but the candidate be allowed to revise and resubmit for re-examination must be re-submitted within twelve months from date of examination. - 4.4.18 The Chairman of the viva voce panel shall submit to Senate's Postgraduate Studies Committee the recommendation of the panel and a comprehensive report approved by the oral panelists. - 4.4.18 Submission of an error-free certificate accompanying the corrected thesis shall be within three months after viva voce.
-Upon submission, an error-free certificate will be issued by the supervisor or Head of Department. - 4.4.19 The final decision on the award of the PhD shall be made by Senate on recommendation of the Postgraduate Studies Committee.
+- 4.4.13 If a dissertation or thesis is passed subject to substantial corrections and revisions, a chairperson of the panel will formulate a small committee of TWO members consists of internal examiner and head of the department to oversee and verify the corrections.
+A candidate will be required to fill in the correction matrix form as indicated in Appendix XII and submit the revised work to the head of department for distribution to the committee members.
+The selected committee members will be required to submit their reports to DPGS within 7 days after the students' submission. - 4.4.14 A dissertation or thesis passes unconditionally (no additional corrections in the thesis are required) must be submitted for degree award within one month from the date of the examination. - 4.4.15 A dissertation or thesis passed subject to minor corrections and revisions as detailed in the external and internal examiners as well in the viva voce proceedings must be submitted for degree award within two months from the date of the examination. - 4.4.16 A dissertation or thesis passed subject to substantial corrections and revisions as indicated in the examination reports must be submitted for degree award within six months from the date of examination.
+The internal examiner shall verify the corrections. - 4.4.17 A dissertation or thesis not accepted as it is but the candidate be allowed to revise and resubmit for re-examination must be re-submitted within twelve months from date of examination. - 4.4.18 The Chairman of the viva voce panel shall submit to the Senate's Research, Publication and Postgraduate Commitee (RPPC) the recommendation of the panel and a comprehensive report approved by the oral panelists. - 4.4.18 Upon submission, an error-free letter will be issued by the supervisor to assure that the students' work conforms to The OUT inhouse style and that the candidate has incorporated the changes as suggested by the examiners.
+A sample of an error free letter is available in Appendix XIII of this prospectus. - 4.4.19 The final decision on the award of the PhD shall be made by the Senate on recommendation of the Research, Publication and Postgraduate Commitee (RPPC).

-5.0 Guidelines on the Supervision of Higher Degree Candidates
+5.0 Guidelines for the Supervision of Higher Degree Candidates